-Preschoolers are vulnerable to scary visual images.
+Scary visual images can have a big impact on preschoolers.
 Images of monsters, nasty animals or horrible faces can stay in their minds for a long time.
-This can happen no matter what the character’s motivations, or what else is going on in the story or how likeable the characters are.
+This can happen no matter what else is going on in the story or how likeable the characters are.

 Preschoolers can also be scared when a normal-looking character transforms into an evil one, particularly if they see the character changing.

-Preschoolers are likely to imitate what they see, even if they don’t fully understand what is happening.
+Preschoolers are likely to copy what they see on TV, even if they don’t fully understand what’s happening.
 This can be a problem if they’re watching something violent.

-If preschoolers see a lot of advertising, they learn to recognise brand names and logos.
+If preschoolers see a lot of advertising, they learn to recognise promotional characters, brand names and logos.
 Children remember advertisements that use jingles or show fun and enjoyment.
 They might start to link brands with excitement and happiness.
-They’re vulnerable to advertising because they don’t understand what advertising is trying to do.

 In general, school-age children can follow simple plots and understand how events in a story are related to each other.
 But they still prefer to take things at face value, rather than questioning what they see on TV.